Chris Hero: Return to PWG (2013–2016)

-WWE
+Return to WWE (2016–2020)

 NXT (2016–2019)

 In December 2016, it was reported that Spradlin had re-signed with WWE.
 Spradlin, once again billed as Kassius Ohno, made his return at the January 5, 2017 NXT tapings, confronting then NXT Champion Shinsuke Nakamura at the end of the live show.
 The following day, Ohno defeated Andrade "Cien" Almas at a NXT house show in his return match.
 Ohno returned to NXT television on February 22, 2017, saving No Way Jose and confronting Bobby Roode.
 On the March 15 episode of NXT, Ohno faced Roode for the NXT Championship in a losing effort.
 On the March 29 episode of NXT, Ohno defeated Elias Samson in a Loser Leaves NXT match.
 Ohno made his NXT TakeOver debut at NXT TakeOver: Orlando in an eight-person tag team match, teaming with Tye Dillinger, Roderick Strong, and Ruby Riott against SAnitY, replacing an injured No Way Jose, being on the losing side of the team.

 Ohno entered a program with Hideo Itami after Itami began causing a scene in the locker room following his loss to then-NXT Champion Bobby Roode at NXT TakeOver: Chicago, during which Ohno tried to calm down Itami.
 Concerned with Itami's actions, Ohno saved Oney Lorcan from a post-match attack by Itami on the June 7 edition of NXT.
 After weeks of trying to help Itami, tensions became too high and Ohno and Itami faced off on the July 26 episode of NXT, where Ohno won after Itami got himself disqualified.
 The two concluded their feud on the September 6 episode of NXT, when Ohno defeated Itami in a No Disqualification match.
 On the November 8 episode of NXT, Ohno asked general manager William Regal for a match with the undefeated Lars Sullivan.
 At NXT TakeOver: WarGames, Ohno was defeated by Sullivan.
 On the January 24 episode of NXT Ohno had a backstage encounter with Velveteen Dream that ended with Ohno shoving Dream to the ground.
 This led to a match against Dream at NXT TakeOver: Philadelphia where Ohno lost.

 Ohno was subsequently presented as a figurative "gatekeeper" in NXT while showing signs of a heel turn.
 At NXT TakeOver: WarGames, he was called out by Matt Riddle, who challenged him to an impromptu match, in which he lost in only eight seconds.
 At the December 5 edition of NXT, Ohno attacked Riddle after his match against the debuting Punishment Martinez, cementing his heel turn.
 At NXT TakeOver: Phoenix, Ohno faced Riddle in a rematch, which he lost.
 Following him "leaving" NXT, Ohno continued wrestling on NXT live events.
 On April 10, 2019, Ohno wrestled the recently signed Kushida, in his debut match for NXT.

 With WWE's partnership with Evolve Wrestling, Hero was announced for Evolve 115, 116 and 118.
 At Evolve 115, he failed to defeat Fabian Aichner for the Evolve Championship.